 By Sharon Krueger and Julie Barbour

 Each time we met, she patiently listened without judgment and asked clarifying questions when needed.
-She was able to sift through my jumbled thoughts to get to the root of what I was thinking and feeling.
+She could sift through my jumbled thoughts to get to the root of what I was thinking and feeling.
 This provided a safe environment for me to process my thoughts.
 She also gave me valuable feedback, direction, and connected me with others who could help.
 This process brought me closer to a place of clarity in the direction I wanted my career to go.

 As a result of her ability to keenly listen, her guidance enabled me to find a new job that was a great fit for me; one in which I thrived.